nestjs/docs.nestjs.com/content/microservices/mqtt.md

 ]),
 ```

 Other options to create a client (either `ClientProxyFactory` or `@Client()`) can be used as well.
-You can read about them [here](https://docs.nestjs.com/microservices/basics#client).
+You can read about them <a href="https://docs.nestjs.com/microservices/basics#client">here</a>.

-#### Options

-The `options` object is specific to the chosen transporter.
-The <strong>MQTT</strong> transporter exposes the properties described [here](https://github.com/mqttjs/MQTT.js/#mqttclientstreambuilder-options).

 #### Context

 In more sophisticated scenarios, you may want to access more information about the incoming request.
-In MQTT, you can access the `MqttContext` object.
+When using the MQTT transporter, you can access the `MqttContext` object.

 ```typescript
 @@filename()